 Atlas’ research has had an impact on signal processing for dynamical systems, time-frequency analysis and nonstationary statistics, with applications in streaming data, acoustics, machine monitoring, sensor arrays, speech processing and auditory sciences.
-His publication “Improving generalization with active learning” was foundational to the machine learning areas of active learning and selective sampling.
+His publication "Improving Generalization with Active Learning" initiated the machine learning area of active learning.
+His earlier work: "Training Connectionist Networks with Queries and Selective Sampling," was the first on selective sampling, and continues to have impact in machine learning.

 Atlas’ graduate students have also had tremendous impact — such as the first publication on trained (linear) convolutional neural networks for temporal signals, securing top faculty positions, initiating machine learning at Google, receiving multiple Technical Emmy Awards and founding companies such as Redfin.

-Atlas’ research is funded by the Army Research Office, the Office of Naval Research and the Wallace H. Coulter Foundation.
+Atlas’ recent and current research is funded by the Army Research Office, the Office of Naval Research and the Wallace H. Coulter Foundation.

 Awards and Honors